rknightuk/rknight.me/src/posts/2023/2023-12-09-advent-of-code-2023-day-nine.md

 echo "Total: $total" .
 PHP_EOL;
 ```

-This worked perfectly on the sample input but like other days the real input had a gotchas.
+This worked perfectly on the sample input but like other days the real input had a gotcha.
 As I noted above, I made the assumption that if the sum of a row was more than zero we should carry on but this doesn't account for negative numbers.
 What I _should_ have done was check if the sum was not _exactly zero_:

 ```diff
 + while (array_sum($finalNumbers) !== 0) {